 Eat a healthy and balanced diet

-Make sure your diet is rich in nutrients like:
+To get rid of stretch marks, make sure your diet is rich in nutrients like:

 - Vitamin A: Contributes to the development of new skin cells